26 No-Bake Holiday Cookie Recipes

-No hot oven required for these easy, no-bake cookies that are perfect for holiday entertaining and gift giving.
+There's no hot oven required for these easy, no-bake cookies that are perfect for holiday entertaining and gift giving.
+Plus, using no-cook recipes makes it easy for kids to get involved in the kitchen.
+Break out the mixing bowls and get into the Christmas spirit with these delicious holiday treats.

 Edible and Bakeable Cookie Dough

 If you’ve ever been scolded for eating raw cookie dough straight from the mixing bowl, get ready to enjoy the satisfaction you were once denied.
 This edible cookie dough eliminates the fear factor of eating raw cookie dough by following similar safety protocols as manufactures who produce cookie dough that is intended to be eaten raw (like that used in cookie dough ice cream and the cookie dough served at the increasingly popular dessert spots like NYC’s DŌ).
-The 2 key details of this recipe that give you a pass to enjoy the dough in a raw state is using pasteurized eggs and toasting your all-purpose flour before using it to make the dough.
+To enjoy the dough in a raw state, use pasteurized eggs and toast your all-purpose flour before using it to make the dough.
 That said, unlike a number of the edible cookie dough recipes out there, which oftentimes do not include an egg at all, this dough will also produce a delicious batch of chocolate chip cookies when baked.
 So if eating cookie dough by the spoonful isn’t exactly your thing, you can treat this recipe as you would any cookie recipe—except that you can “clean” the bowl with no worries.

 Chocolate-Peanut Butter Bugle Bars